 It has long been known that an e-newsletter is a useful addition to your marketing and public relations efforts.
 They are, after all, a warm, powerful communication medium that encourages a strong, lasting relationship between you and your readers.
-There is some new clarity in the world of online newsletters thanks to research coming from the Nielsen Norman Group in their latest report, E-mail Newsletter Usability.
+There is some new clarity in online newsletters thanks to research from the Nielsen Norman Group in their latest report, E-mail Newsletter Usability.
 They conducted three rounds of user studies with 93 participants in the United States, the United Kingdom, Australia, Japan, Hong Kong, and Sweden.
 The three studies were as follows:

 Third Study.
 This study used an eye tracker to record where users looked when they looked at Web sites, tried to subscribe and unsubscribe, checked their e-mail inboxes, and read their e-newsletters.
 Also, the researchers compared Real Simple Syndication (RSS) feeds to e-newsletters and observed participants in their offices during a normal workday to learn how newsletters and news feeds are used in a demanding, information-rich environment.
 The results of this study are both interesting and useful to anyone who either has or is contemplating an e-newsletter for their business.